Travel doesn’t have to be expensive!

 Romania is another incredible yet cheap country to travel to.
 In fact, it's one of the cheapest countries in Europe!

-t’s full of exciting places to visit, including charming towns, medieval villages, and is known for folklore like Dracula.
+You'll find plenty of exciting places to visit in Romania including charming towns, medieval villages, and historic castles.

 With a budget of $35/day, a single traveler can travel throughout Romania staying in dorms, eating from local markets and shops, and traveling slowly using local transportation.